Singles Counseling and Therapy on Long Island

 The potential benefits that these have to your relationship are not limited to couples.
 Indeed, singles find that individual relationship counseling helps to give them an incredible perspective of their relationships past and present, and give them guidance about how to have more successful and fulfilling relationships in the future.

-If you’re a single person looking for help better understanding yourself and your relationships, contact Long Island psychologists Dr. Marc Goldberg and Dr. Atara Wertentheil today.
+If you’re a single person looking for help better understanding yourself and your relationships, contact our Long Island psychologists – led by Dr. Marc Shulman – today.

 What’s Involved in Singles Therapy?